allaaaaan/doy-pal/docs/index.md

 # Doy-Pal Documentation Index

-Welcome to the complete documentation for Doy-Pal, an AI-enhanced mobile-first child behavior tracking application with intelligent templates and modern UI design.
+Welcome to the complete documentation for Doy-Pal, an AI-enhanced mobile-first child behavior tracking application with intelligent templates, advanced AI features, and comprehensive admin management.

 ## 📖 Documentation Structure